 You might balk at the idea of making a large down payment, but consider this: The more you put down, the lower your interest rate, monthly payment, and/or length of repayment could be since there’s not as much left to repay.

 Once you buy a car, you can own it for as long as you want.
 You could drive it until it can drive no more, or own it for a few years and sell or trade it in to help purchase a new car.
-Before selling or trading in a car, you need the car’s title.
-Plus, you’re still responsible for paying off any remaining auto loan balance.
+Before selling or trading in a car, you’ll need to pay off any remaining auto loan balance.
+The lender will then sign the title over to you, allowing you to do as you please with the vehicle.

 Here are some additional pros and cons to buying a car: